July 24 -August 5, 2018

 TOUR PRICE: $4350.

-Not included: International air fare, airport departure transportation, alcoholic beverages, personal items such as laundry charges, luggage porter tips, and between-meal snacks and drinks (if you haven’t eaten enough at our bountiful meals!).
+Not included: International air fare, airport departure transportation, alcoholic beverages, personal items such as luggage porter tips, and between-meal snacks and drinks (if you haven’t eaten enough at our bountiful meals!).

 We will arrange your airport departure transportation for you, but it is not included because everyone departs at different times/flights.